konveyor/kai/CONTRIBUTING.md

 - Please include a unit test for new features
 - See [docs/contrib/Testing.md](docs/contrib/Testing.md) for more guidance on testing

-## Updating requirements.txt

-- If you are a developer working on Kai and you are updating requirements.txt, you will need to do some manual changes beyond just a `pip freeze &> ./requirements.txt`, we have a few directives that address differences in 'darwin' systems that need to be preserved.
-These need to be added manually after a 'freeze' as the freeze command is not aware of what exists in requirements.txt.
-Please consult the diff of changes you are making now from prior version and note the extra directions for `python_version` and or `sys_platform`

 ## Modifying a Python Dependency

 If you need to add or update a Python dependency in the project, follow these steps: